sfc-gh-djurkiewicz-1/digital-born-pdf-scanner/README.md

 Since we want to tell apart all of these categories, we need a tool to detect them.
 Thus this tool.

 ## Usage
+To build the package run `mvn package -Pfatjar`.
 In order to run use `java -jar`:

 `java -jar digital-born-pdf-scanner-0.0.1-SNAPSHOT-jar-with-dependencies.jar`